Introduction: Why PRP System Comparison Matters

 - integration into current workflows

-Because these factors vary by practice, system selection should align with both clinical needs and operational priorities.
+Because these factors vary by practice, system selection should ultimately align with both clinical needs and operational priorities.

 Conclusion